caitlinkhansen/caitlinkhansen.github.io/README.md

-This portfolio showcases various projects and research I have worked on over the years.
+This portfolio showcases my various projects and research from on over the years.
 Currently a work in progress!